 This should bring you to a screen that looks like this.
 From there, you can click the XMP button on the top and toggle it from "off" to on".

 Once that is done, you can hit F10 on your keyboard and select save changes & exit.

-As you can see here, the default RAM speed is 1066mhz, and after with the XMP profile enabled the current clock speed is 1597mhz.
-(Keep in mind RAM is double date rate, your actual clock speed if your current clock speed is 1597mhz is 3194mhz).
+As you can see here, the default RAM speed is 1066mhz, and after the XMP profile is enabled, the current clock speed is 1597mhz.
+(Keep in mind RAM is double data rate, if your current clock speed is, 1597mhz, your actual clock speed is 3197mhz).

-Viola!
-You've just enabled an XMP profile on your RAM and your RAM is currently running at it's advertised speeds.
+Voila!
+You've just enabled an XMP profile on your RAM and your RAM is currently running at advertised speeds.